forestgrape/coronavirus/coronavirus.md

 Most cells don't live forever.
 In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive and only few cells have the chance of being part of the cells giving raise to descendants [Organisms](#).
 If virus infected, cells often die even faster.
 Thus viruses need to jump to next cells.
 To achieve this, most viruses, including coronaviruses, have a 2 phase life cycle.

 ### Life Cycle
+Coronaviruses have a two phase life cycle:
+* They are born/produced as virion which is the sleeping state.
+* Upon cell infection they hook into a cells metabolism mostly to produce new progeny (virions).

-* Virion phase: Travel, wait and upon match with an [infectable cell](#infectable-cell) induce infection.
+* Virion phase: Born as virion.
+Sleeping phase: [passive travel](#virion-travel), wait and upon [activation](#virion-attachment-and-activation) and match with an [infectable cell](#infectable-cell) enter the cell and start infection.
-* Metabolic phase: Produce proteins and ultimately progeny by the using structures, resources and enzymes from the cell infected.
+* Metabolic phase: Hook into a cells metabolism to produce proteins and ultimately new virions using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell .

 > ###### Virion
-> A *virion* is form of a virus outside a cell and ready to infect a cell.
+> A *virion* is the form of a virus where the genome is packed and has no active metabolism.

+Viruses while outside of cells are present always as virions.
+Once activated, virions can [infect cells](#infected-cell) and transform to the metabolic phase.

 Virions are similar to seeds of plants: They are dormant and wait for activation.
 Virions don't have a metabolism running.
 However they evolved to induce infection on the right circumstances. to be capable have sticky proteins which can get attached to cells.
 Once activated/primed cell fusion is initiated by using spring loaded energy.